Super Affiliate Network Review - What I've Learned from other "Reviews"

 Which means that you have to own the product in order to earn the commission from that product sale.

-But of course, you don’t have to go “all-in” and get the highest level of membership.
-That’s definitely not recommended.
+Of course, you don't have to go "all-in" and get the highest level of membership.
+That's definitely not recommended.

-As much as you are leaning towards the PRO membership or the Maui Intensive Coaching Program, I’ll suggest that you first learn the stuff from the front end membership.
+As much as you are leaning towards the PRO Partner membership or the Maui Intensive Coaching Program, I'll suggest that you first learn the stuff from the front end membership.

 If the stuff in the front end membership doesn't bring you the money, then why spend even more on that program, right?

 People who join the PRO membership or the Maui Intensive Coaching Program should be those who are seeking to expand their business.

 In my opinion, the higher tiered products are not meant for people who are just getting started.